As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-In the second part I will deal with inventors who have different citizenship but their parents came from Slovakia or are otherwise connected with Slovakia.
+In the second part, I will deal with inventors who have different citizenship but their parents came from Slovakia or are otherwise connected with Slovakia.

 Stephen “Steve” Ditko: Creator of Spiderman

-He was the famous comics artist and he drew for Atlas Comics, a forerunner of Marvel Comics.
+He was a famous comics artist and he drew for Atlas Comics, a forerunner of Marvel Comics.
 In 1966, Ditko has become the exclusive artist on The Amazing Spider-Man and the “Doctor Strange” feature in Strange Tales.

 Ernst Chladni: Chladni Figures and Meteors